aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/index.md

         <div class="circle">8</div>
     </div>
     <div>
-        <div class="step-title">At the conclusion of AIT-2, follow the procedure to leave the validator set and shutdown your node</div>
+        <div class="step-title">At the conclusion of AIT-2, follow the procedure to leave the Validator set and shutdown your node</div>
         <div class="step-caption">Steps to properly leave the validator set and shutdown your node are detailed HERE. </div>
     </div>
 </div>